 Internal bleeding is a rare complication.
 However, any time a needle is placed into the pelvis (such as with an egg retrieval) blood vessels can be lacerated.
-Usually this bleeding spontaneously resolves, but in extremely rare cases (less than one percent) surgical therapy may be required to stop internal bleeding.
+Usually this bleeding spontaneously resolves, but in extremely rare cases (less than 1 percent) surgical therapy may be required to stop internal bleeding.

 Damage to surrounding organs including the bowel and bladder are possible, though very rare.
 Pelvic infection may also occur, but is rare as well.
 It occurs more commonly among women with ovarian endometriomas (a type of ovarian cyst) that are drained at the time of egg retrieval.
-Finally, pelvic discomfort is common after the procedure.
+Pelvic discomfort is common after the procedure.

 Not a known risk: ovarian cancer

 The exact risks to children conceived after IVF are difficult to study and quantify.
 While some studies illustrate a higher risk to children born after IVF cycles, it is possible that these risks are due to the underlying state of infertility and are not exclusively due to the IVF treatment itself.

 The most common risk to babies born after IVF is related to multiple gestation, which can cause premature birth.
 Other complications include a small increase in the risk of birth defects and pregnancy complications as described below.